Trumansburg, NY - 30th Annual - July 21-24, 2022

 THOMAS BRYAN EATON

-Improvisation, Harmony Singing, Honky Tonk Band Lab, Pedal Steel Symposium
+Honky Tonk Band Lab, Pedal Steel

 Thomas Bryan Eaton has been honing his skills as a musician since he first fell in love with sound at the ripe old age of 3.
 That fateful Christmas, he got an old gray walkman with a record button on it that set his imagination running into a wild world of sonic explorations that continue to this day.
 Thomas can often be seen coaxing sweet sounds out of a telecaster or pedal steel, working his melodious magic while singing his own songs or chiming in on harmony vocals when called for.
 Behind the scenes, there’s even more.
 An avid songwriter with a lifetime love of the recording process; there’s never a dull moment at Thomas’ home studio.
 Whether it’s demoing a new honky tonk tune, twisting knobs for an avant-garde synth noise experiment or mixing a freshly cut live band rock ’n’ roll track, there’s always something happening.
 Thomas is also an avid music educator, having taught private lessons for 15+ years and at various music camps around the country, notably as a staff member of Augusta Heritage Center’s “Classic Country Week” for 9 years now.
 While mostly on the road as a featured member of Miss Tess & the Talkbacks, Thomas can also be found fronting his own band, Hobson’s Choice; as well as lending his talents to J.P.
 Harris, Kristina Murray, Western Centuries & more.